-Its Thanksgiving and I find myself struggling to write something that have that festive feeling that we all want in this season.
+Its Thanksgiving and I find myself struggling to write something that has that festive feeling appropriate for this season.

 At first it just didn’t make sense, and then it occurred to me why?
 I bet you are curious too.

 Not so long ago I actually detested any festive holidays.
 It was yet another reason to remember my lonely state of mind and how I didn’t have this and that to fill my life with.
 It was a time to watch others living the life I so longed for.

 A few years back I joined my family for yet another Christmas dinner, it was nice of them to include me.
 The truth was I felt out-of-place, sometimes I can’t help thinking maybe they feel sorry for me and can’t bear to see me spend another festive holiday alone with my Chinese fried rice and wonton soup.

 The evening was going great, lovely food and nice company.
 Just then my nephew asked me a question.
 “Aunty why don’t we see uncle again”????